therealtimonthomas/CmapChooser/README.md

     pickle.dump(norm, f)
 ```

-Both the colormap and the normalization can then be read via:
+Both the colormap and the normalization can then be read and used via:

 ```python
 import pickle